prosenjit98/powerpoint_pro/README.md

 [![version](https://badge.fury.io/rb/powerpoint.svg)](https://badge.fury.io/rb/powerpointk)
 [![downloads](https://ruby-gem-downloads-badge.herokuapp.com/powerpoint?type=total&total_label=downloads)](https://ruby-gem-downloads-badge.herokuapp.com/powerpoint?type=total&total_label=downloads)

-# 'powerpoint' gem -- for creating PowerPoint Slides in Ruby.
+# 'powerpoint-pro' gem -- for creating PowerPoint Slides in Ruby.

-'powerpoint' is a Ruby gem that can generate PowerPoint files(pptx).
+'powerpoint-pro' is a Ruby gem that can generate PowerPoint files(pptx).

 ## Installation

-'powerpoint' can be used from the command line or as part of a Ruby web framework.
+'powerpoint-pro' can be used from the command line or as part of a Ruby web framework.
 To install the gem using terminal, run the following command:

     gem install "powerpoint-pro"